Alternative small business funding: how to secure finance without a bank loan

 Peer to peer (P2P) lending is another way of borrowing money without going to the banks.
 P2P lending services operate in online in marketplaces where individuals and businesses that want to lend money are matched with businesses that want to borrow money.
 You can find a list of services on the Peer2Peer Finance Association (P2PFA) website.
 Some services spread the investment out among borrowers whereas others allow lenders to choose specific businesses to invest in.

 By cutting out the middleman and reducing overheads compared to traditional financial institutions, many P2P lending services can offer higher rates of interest for lenders and lower rates for borrowers.
-This has led to a rise in popularity and in the second quarter of 2018, P2P lending contributed over £1 billion to the UK economy.
 However, from the lenders point of view, being connected directly with a borrower comes with greater risk if the borrower fails to repay.

 For borrowers, especially those with a poor credit score, P2P lending might seem like an easier way to secure funding than through a bank.
 However, just as with any loan, missing payments or defaulting will affect your credit score and make it more difficult to secure funding for your business in the future.